marcell-lovassy/marcell-lovassy/README.md

 - I am a game developer at Gameloft, working with Unity.
 - I also have some indie game projects.
 - I'm currently learning web development and Unreal Engine.
-- I have 5 years of professional developer experiance.
+- I have 5 years of professional developer experience.
 (C#, .NET, Blazor)
 - How to reach me: marcell.lovassy@gmail.com

 <!---